 State Rep. Roger Hauck this week voted in favor of a plan to ban the sale of e-cigarettes to minors and prevent individuals under 18 from possessing vaping products in Michigan.

-Hauck, of Union Township, said the number of teenagers who use e-cigarettes has increased dramatically over the past few years, prompting parents, teachers and law enforcement officers to reach out to her with concerns.
+Hauck, of Union Township, said the number of teenagers who use e-cigarettes has increased dramatically over the past few years, prompting parents, teachers and law enforcement officers to reach out to him with concerns.
 In a recent study, one in five Michigan high school students reported having used an e-cigarette during the previous 30 days.

 “We cannot let this trend continue to grow,” Hauck said.
 “This plan will make it harder for kids to get their hands on vaping products and give local school districts the tools they need to keep these items off school grounds.”

 Electronic cigarettes are battery-operated devices that deliver nicotine and flavoring without burning tobacco.
 The devices are small and often look harmless – including a version that looks just like a computer flash drive – making them appealing to teens and difficult to detect in schools.